jialinyi94/mit-6.006-notes/docs/source/sort/balanced_binary_tree.rst

 Tree navigation
 ===============

+.. admonition:: You Should Know
+    All the methods runs in O(h) where h is the hight of the tree

 .. code-block:: python

-    '''
-    All the methods runs in # O(h)
-    h: the hight of the tree
-    '''

     def subtree_first(node: TreeNode):
         """